trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Labels and loops

-This routing uses the `top` label to name the `WHILE` block, and then controls the flow with conditional statements, `ITERATE`, and `LEAVE`.
+This routine uses the `top` label to name the `WHILE` block, and then controls the flow with conditional statements, `ITERATE`, and `LEAVE`.
 For the values of `a=1` and `a=2` in the first two iterations of the loop the `ITERATE` call moves the flow up to `top` before `b` is ever increased.
 Then `b` is increased for the